One of the rebels who was executed in the aftermath of the Easter Rising finally received a State funeral nearly one hundred years after his death.

 Taoiseach Enda Kenny said: “Thomas Kent was one of many young men who, in pursuit of the goal of Irish freedom, paid the ultimate sacrifice.”

-Earlier this year, Kent’s remains were exhumed and identified following DNA tests.
+Earlier in 2015, Kent’s remains were exhumed and identified following DNA tests.

-The State funeral will take place on 18th September, with Kent’s remains being moved to the family plot in north Cork.
+The State funeral took place on 18th September 2015.
+Kent’s remains were moved to the family plot in north Cork.